- Is S.L.A.A. For Me?

 F.W.S.
 Policy for Whistleblower Action Protection

-Scope: The Augustine Fellowship, Sex and Love Addicts Anonymous, Fellowship-Wide Services, Inc. (F.W.S.) is a non-profit organization, organized under the laws of the State of Massachusetts and this policy is intended to comply with the Sarbanes‐Oxley Act to provide protection for reports of theft, fraud, abuse or misconduct by employees, contractors, board members, consultants and volunteers.
+Scope: The Augustine Fellowship, S.L.A.A., Fellowship-Wide Services, Inc. (F.W.S.) is a non-profit organization, organized under the laws of the State of Texas and this policy is intended to comply with the Sarbanes‐Oxley Act to provide protection for reports of theft, fraud, abuse or misconduct by employees, contractors, board members, consultants and volunteers.

 This policy shall not apply to baseless allegations, i.e., allegations made with reckless disregard for their truth or falsity.